7 Sights in Montigny-lès-Metz, France (with Map and Images)

 Show sight on map

-The Porte Serpenoise is a city gate located at the corner of Avenue Robert Schuman and Rue du Général Gaston-Dupuis in the district of Metz-Centre.
-It remains the symbolic witness associated with several historical events of the city of Metz, of which it marked the southern limit of the third century during the construction of the Roman rampart, until the early twentieth century at the time of the destruction of the enclosure.
+The Porte Serpenoise is a city gate located at the corner of Avenue Robert Schuman and Rue du Général Gaston-Dupuis in the Metz-Centre district.
+It remains the symbolic witness associated with several historical events of the city of Metz, of which it marked the southern limit from the third century when the Roman rampart was built, until the beginning of the twentieth century when the wall was destroyed.

 Wikipedia: Porte Serpenoise (FR)